IBM-Cloud/smash-the-state/README.md

 ## Swagger

 If you use [Swagger Blocks](https://github.com/fotinakis/swagger-blocks/), you can generate a parameter blocks from your operation schema by extending the state with the Swagger mixin.
 The `attribute` method is extended to support Swagger options like `description`, `required`, etc. The ActiveModel attribute types will be converted to the closest matching Swagger types for you (example: `:big_decimal` translates into Swagger type `:integer` with format `:int64`.)
+You will need to call `Operation#eval_swagger` and pass in both the current swagger-blocks scope and the top-level swagger-blocks scope.

 ``` ruby
 class CreateDatabaseOperation < SmashTheState::Operation